aerotron1/TastyTV-M2/README.md

 3. What blockers you have (if any)

 - Edit an item(movie) allows edit within the button itself.
+Console.log() has the button Edit has a Invalid DOM property contenteditable.

 ## Usage